Hotakus/nhsa-policy-spider/README.md

 And then, waiting for the results of fetch.
 The all results are in "documents" folder, and some pictures of articles in "pictures" folder.

+**If you have done all procedures above,  you can use pycharm to open this project directly.**

 ---
 ### Pack